IvanNapsterKE/Finding-anagrams/Read me.md

-Program accepts two input strings ang checks if they are anagrams
+Program accepts two input strings ang checks if they are anagrams.